 Federal loans at Missouri S&T are offered through the Direct Loan Program.
 All required Entrance Counseling and Master Promissory Notes for Direct, Parent PLUS and Graduate PLUS Loans have to be completed through Direct Loans.
 Funds will not be sent to S&T unless all required paperwork is signed.

-Level repayment is the most common payment schedule option.
-Borrowers repay the loan(s) in equal installments over their repayment period.
+Standard Repayment - Standard repayment is the most common payment schedule option.
+Borrowers repay the loan(s) in equal installments a 10-year repayment period.
 The minimum monthly payment is determined by the amount of the loan and the length of the repayment period.
-Generally, this option is the most economical method of repayment.
+Generally, you will usually pay less over time than under other plans.

-Borrowers making graduated payments begin repaying their loans at a lower payment amount.
+Graduated Repayment - Borrowers making graduated payments begin repaying their loans at a lower payment amount.
 The amount increases every two years until the balance of the loan is repaid over the length of the repayment period.
-The amount of interest paid over the life of the loan is higher with this option than with Level repayment.
+The amount of interest paid over the life of the loan is higher with this option than with standard repayment.
+(Generally not a qualifying repayment plan for Public Service Loan Forgiveness (PSLF)).

-Borrowers who have Federal Family Education Loan Program loans totaling more than $30,000 are eligible for extended repayment.
-Extended repayment can be a Level or Graduated schedule that is set up for a repayment term of up to 25 years instead of the normal 10 years.
+Extended Repayment - Borrowers who have Direct loans totaling more than $30,000 are eligible for extended repayment.
+Extended repayment can be a standard or graduated schedule that is set up for a repayment term of up to 25 years instead of the normal 10 years.
 This can result in a much lower payment amount but will also increase the total amount of interest paid over the life of the loan.
+(Not a qualifying repayment plan for Public Service Loan Forgiveness (PSLF)).

 Deferments allow you to temporarily postpone the payment of your loan.
 Deferments are not automatic; you must apply and be approved by your lender.
 The most common reasons for deferment include the following: